kjensenxz/misc/README.md

 # Misc
 Short programs unsuitable for their own repositories.
-This list is more or less in the order of commits Additions, new programs, and fixes are welcome
+This list is more or less in the order of commits
+Additions, new programs, and fixes are welcome

 ## Licensing
-Please view the license header in each of the source code files; files without license headers are part of the public domain.
+**Please view the license header in each of the source code files**; files without license headers are part of the public domain.

 ### collatz.c
 Collatz conjecture for a set range of numbers